EpicBrainUser/python-booklet/python_booklet.typ

     "Even if a statement or expression is syntactically correct, it may cause an error when an attempt is made to execute it.
 Errors detected during execution are called exceptions and are not unconditionally fatal: you will soon learn how to handle them in Python programs."
   ]

+== Catching exceptions
+By default if an exception is _raised_, the program will crash.
+To avoid this we run them in a `try/except` clause.
+To catch an error, you need to know what might fail.
   There are many different types of exceptions, for example: ZeroDivisionError, ValueError, FileNotFoundError, NameError, TypeError and so on.
   Here's how to catch them with the `try/except` clause:
 ```python